raind-dev/CUDA-Programming/C&C++ CUDA/Matrix Multiply-Add with 1D Block/README.md

 ```

 ## Threads Running and Outputs
-There are some interesting things that I found, if we design the kernel to get the index from y-axis, and check threads running, you will see all of column threads in a row will be submitted in each time.
+There are some interesting things that I found, if we design the kernel to get the index from y-axis, and check threads running, you will see all of column threads in a row will be submitted in each time, but accutially, all of threads in a block are submitted parallelly.

 ![Threads Running Order 1](../img/Thread%20Running%201.jpg) ![Threads Running Order 2](../img/Thread%20Running%202.jpg)